thinkmoney logo

 Who can go?

 If your child gets benefits-related free school meals, your family’s likely eligible.
-But councils can also use up to 15% for families who don’t qualify but could do with the help.
+But councils can also use up to 15% of their budget for families who don’t qualify but could do with the help.

 How do I apply?

-If your child is on free school meals, you might not even have to apply.
-Your school or local council will likely send you details so you can book free activities automatically.
+If your child gets free school meals, you might not need to apply – your school or council will usually send the details so you can automatically book activities.

 < Back to articles